The following words and terms, when used in this Chapter, have the following meaning, unless the context clearly indicates otherwise:

 "Minor child" means a child under the age of eighteen (18).

-"Noncitizen" means an individual who does not have United States citizenship and is not a United States national.
-It is synonymous with the word "alien".
+"Noncitizen" is synonymous with the word "alien" and means an individual who does not have United States citizenship and is not a United States national.

 "Nursing Care" for the purpose of Medicaid Recovery is care received in a nursing facility, an intermediate care facility for individuals with intellectual disabilities (ICF/IIDs) or other medical institution providing nursing and convalescent care, on a continuing basis, by professional personnel who are responsible to the institution for professional medical services.